-- A small learning community - A college-prep sequential curriculum with a career theme - · Early college credit options - A collection of key community and industry partners that forge partnerships with employers, higher education institutions, and the workforce
+- A college-prep sequential curriculum with a career theme - · Early college credit options - A collection of key community and industry partners that forge partnerships with employers, higher education institutions, and the workforce

 Teams of teachers work across several academic and technical subjects, grouping students in cohorts for these classes and follow a program of study.
-Our career and counseling department help identify a sequential set of experiential components that show students the applications of academicsubjects to the career and college field and deliver work-based learning experiences (e.g., shadowing, community service, mentoring, internships, and apprenticeships).
+Our career and counseling department help identify a sequential set of experiential components that show students the applications of academic subjects to the career and college field and deliver work-based learning experiences (e.g., shadowing, community service, mentoring, internships, and apprenticeships).

-Academy options at Bend Technical Academy (BTA) at Marshall High School:
+Academy options at Bend Technical Academy (BTA):

-- STEM / Engineering
+- · STEM / Engineering

 - Construction Technology

 - Medical / Health

 - Business Leadership